Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Statistical inference

 \subsection{Consistency}

-In order to show consistency results, a useful property of the completion $\comp[G]{}$ is that it is a continuous mapping from the space $\mathring\Dcal_G$ of partially specified variogram matrices to the space of variogram matrices $\Dcal$. \begin{lemma} \provenLabel{lemma:matrixCompletionContinuous} The mapping $\comp[G]{}$ from \cref{def:notationComp} is continuous. \end{lemma} This continuity implies that a consistent estimator on the edges of a \HR{} graphical model can be extended to a consistent estimator of the whole parameter matrix. \begin{theorem} \provenLabel{thm:matrixCompletionConsistent} Consider a \HR{} graphical model with graphical structure $G = (V,E)$ and variogram matrix $\Gamma$.
-Let $\widehat\GammaO$ be an estimator for $\restrictTo{\Gamma}{G}$, which satisfies $\diag{\widehat\GammaO} \equiv \zeroVec$, is symmetric, and is consistent in the sense that for all $\varepsilon > 0$, we have
+In order to show consistency results, a useful property of the completion $\comp[G]{}$ is that it is a continuous mapping from the space $\mathring\Dcal_G$ of partially specified variogram matrices to the space of variogram matrices $\Dcal$.